Horse64/core.horse64.org/docs/Modules, Packages, Imports.md

 This document describes how Horse64 code is organized, and how you can integrate third-party libraries and code.
-For a simple program you can have some single `myprogram.h64` text file with all your code, but for non-trivial programs you'll want to use multiple modules:
+For a simple program you can have some single `myprogram.h64` text file with all your code, but for non-trivial programs you'll want to use multiple files.
+Each such file is then called a module, but read on for details:

 How a project is organized
 --------------------------

-A **package** is Horse64's name for a more-or-less complete project, e.g. a repository folder holding your piece of software or library would be a package.
-(As an example, `core.horse64.org` is the package holding all the standard library functionality, so all the I/O and math basics likely needed by most programs.)
+A **package** is Horse64's name for a more-or-less complete project, e.g. a project folder holding your piece of software or library would be a package.
+(Or as another example, `core.horse64.org` is the package holding all the standard library functionality, with things like I/O and math basics likely needed by most programs.)

 A **module** is Horse64's name for what you organize in either a single code file, or whatever is then grouped in a folder.
 For example, the